Neck Templates

 Most templates are 5 3/4" width x 3" height x 1/16" thick.
 All templates are cut on a laser machine and are cut within 20 thousands of an inch of tolerance.
 Actual dimensions of each template may vary due to the width of the neck or number of strings.

-Legend: From left to right: R=12 - Radius of the fingerboard at the nut in inches, R=14 - Radius of the fretboard at the last fret in inches, 2.25 - The width of the fretboard at the last fret in inches, S1.776 - The model number and also the width of the fretboard at the nut in inches, 25.4" Scale - is the scale of the guitar from nut to saddle without compensation, #10 .933 - The thickness at the 10th fret in inches, T & B - is a reference to the treble and bass side of the neck, #1 .860 - The thickness of the neck at the first fret in inches.
+Legend: From left to right: R=12 - Radius of the fingerboard at the nut in inches, R=14 - Radius of the fretboard at the last fret in inches, 2.25 - The width of the fretboard at the last fret in inches, S1.776 - The model number and also the width of the fretboard at the nut in inches, 25.4" Scale - is the scale of the guitar from nut to saddle without compensation, #10 .933 - The thickness at the 10th fret in inches, T & B - is a reference to the treble and bass side of the neck, #1 .860 - The thickness of the neck at the first fret in inches(this includes a 1/4” thick fretboard)

 It is important to note that each of these templates document an actual neck.
 And so, due to the inconsistencies of manufacture, they may not exactly match other instruments of that maker.
 The maker and year of the instrument can be found in the following table.
 Some necks are asymmetrical, whether by intention or by accident, and these asymmetries are indicated with B for bass side and T for treble side.
 In the case of mandolins or 12 string guitars string spacing are almost always asymmetrical at the nut and sometimes at the bridge and so the bass and treble sides are similarly indicated.
 Note that not only can these templates be used to recreate necks, but individual elements can be combined to create new and original neck shapes.
 They can also be utilized to recreate a single element for a specific instrument (for example, make a new nut or bridge for an old Gibson mandolin).